mLaSDI: Multi-stage latent space dynamics identification: Numerical examples

 \subsection{Multiscale oscillating system}

-We begin with a proof-of-concept example to demonstrate the effectiveness of mLaSDI.
-Consider the highly oscillatory function
+We begin with a simple example to illustrate the spectral bias limitation of standard LaSDI.
+Consider the multiscale function

 where the input parameter $A$ controls the amplitude of the function.
+This function combines a low-frequency sine wave with a small, high-frequency cosine component to emphasize the setting where dynamics-constrained autoencoders struggle due to spectral bias.

-We generate synthetic training data from the input parameter values $A = (1.0, 1.4)$, and try to predict for the case $A = 1.2$.
-To demonstrate the power of our approach, we train two stages of mLaSDI for 10,000 iterations each.
-For comparison, we also train one stage of GPLaSDI for 50,000 iterations.
-Our autoencoders for both mLaSDI and GPLaSDI have the same architecture, consisting of 1 hidden layer with architecture 600-100-5.
+We generate synthetic training data from the input parameter values $A \in \{1.0, 1.4\}$, and try to predict for the case $A = 1.2$.
+To generate data for this toy problem, we sample~\eqref{eq:multistage_func} at 201 time steps evenly distributed on the interval $[0, 2\pi]$, and 600 spatial steps evenly distributed in the interval $[-3, 3]$.
+This yields 201 snapshots of the state vectors $\vc u (t; A) \in \R^{600}$.

+We train two stages of mLaSDI for 10,000 iterations each.
+For comparison, we also train one stage of GPLaSDI for 50,000 iterations to emphasize that one stage of training is insufficient to accurately capture dynamics of the data.
+Our autoencoders for both mLaSDI and GPLaSDI have the same architecture, consisting of 2 hidden layers with architecture 600-200-20-10.
+We then train our models for this toy problem on CPU using a 2021 MacBook Pro with Apple M1 Max Chip and 32 GB of memory.

+In Figure \ref{fig:losses_LS} we plot the loss curve for GPLaSDI along with latent space trajectories for the training case $A = 1.4$.
+It is clear that training loss quickly stagnates, and the GPLaSDI model is no longer improving despite additional training. { For comparison, we also plot the loss-curves for each stage of our mLaSDI model in Figure \ref{fig:mlasdi_losses}.
+Immediately, we see that the loss from tbe second stage of mLaSDI quickly decreases after the first stage has stalled.
+Additionally, the SINDy reconstruction error of the training data begins to rapidly decrease while the first stage GPLaSDI model leads to no significant improvement.}

+Figure~\ref{fig:multiscale_data} compares reconstructions from both methods.
+From this snapshot we see that GPLaSDI and mLaSDI both capture the behavior of the low-frequency sine wave (left panel).
+However, the right panel shows that, after removing the low-frequency sine component, GPLaSDI fails to accurately capture the high-frequency cosine component. { This failure is not due to lack of training, but a limitation of our autoencoder with smooth latent dynamics.} In contrast, mLaSDI provides a significant improvement over GPLaSDI and accurately approximates both the large sine wave and small cosine wave.
+The second-stage decoder quickly learns the high-frequency residual that the dynamics-constrained first stage struggles to represent.